fredshone/caveat/README.md

 ## Evaluate

-Each model (with training weights from the best performing validation step) is used to generate a new "sythetic" population.
+Each model (with training weights from the best performing validation step) is used to generate a new "synthetic" population.

-Sythetic populations are compared to the original "observed" population.
+Synthetic populations are compared to the original "observed" population.

 Evaluating the quality of generated populations is subjective.
 The `features` module provides functions for extracting features from populations.
 Such as "activity durations".
-These are then used to make descriptive metrics and distance metrics between the observed and sythetic populations.
+These are then used to make descriptive metrics and distance metrics between the observed and synthetic populations.

+See [examples](https://github.com/fredshone/caveat/latest/examples) for evaluation inspiration.

 <!--- --8<-- [end:docs] -->